-The French Press is one of the most affordable and easiest ways to make coffee at home.
-The most common and classical way to make coffee with the French Press is super simple.
-It takes 4 steps, add coffee ground and hot water, wait for 4 minutes, press down the plunger and enjoy!
-However, many people fail to get a great cup of coffee comparing with other brewing methods.
+The French Press is one of the most affordable and straightforward methods to brew coffee at home.
+The traditional way to make coffee with the French Press is incredibly simple.
+It involves just four steps: add coffee grounds and hot water, wait for 4 minutes, press down the plunger, and enjoy!

 What You Need to Make A French Press Coffee?